 Car / Home Rental Deposit Scam

 Scammers can also act as a car rental service or real estate brokerage and provide their services without ever providing proof that they exist.
 This includes promising to find you a cheap apartment or offering an apartment at a much lower rate than normal, but requiring you to send them a deposit first (e.g., before touring the prospective rental).
 The same goes for car rentals.
 They may ask you to send a deposit so they can reserve the car for you.

 Never send money to someone you don’t know who is promising to deliver you something at a later date - like an apartment or car rental.
 If you can’t verify who someone is or the legitimacy of what they are offering, it’s probably a scam.

-If you want to reach out to our support team, feel free to use the Chat option at the bottom right of your screen or if you're on the app, go to Help and chat with us.
+More questions?
+Feel free to reach out to one of our Fluz sidekicks.
+Use the Chat option at the bottom of your screen, or if you're on the app, go to Help and chat with us.